JacksonAllan/CC/README.md

 ### How does does it work?

-`cc.h` associates type information with a container handle by declaring it as a pointer in the form of `element_type (*(*)[ container_type_id ])( key_type * )`.
+**CC.H** associates type information with a container by declaring it as a pointer in the form of `element_type (*(*)[ container_type_id ])( key_type * )`.
 The pointer points to the container's metadata and contents.
-API macros then use `sizeof`, `typeof`, and `_Generic` tricks to infer the container, element, and key types from the pointer at compile time, selecting the relevant function and passing the type information, along with the pointer, into it.
+API macros use `sizeof`, `typeof`, and `_Generic` tricks to deduce the container, element, and key types from this pointer at compile time, selecting the relevant function and passing the type information, along with the pointer, into it.

-Destructor, comparison, and hash functions are, where needed, infered via a novel technique for user-extendable `_Generic` macros.
+Destructor, comparison, and hash functions are also deduced via a novel technique for user-extendable `_Generic` macros.

 An article detailing these and other techinques is in the works.

 ### How is it tested?

-cc.h has been tested under GCC, MingW, and Clang. `unit_tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests_against_stl/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivallent `cc.h` and C++ STL containers and then check that they remain in-sync.
+**CC.H** has been tested under GCC, MingW, and Clang. `unit_tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests_against_stl/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivallent **CC.H** and C++ STL containers and then check that they remain in-sync.
 Both test suites use a tracking and randomly failing memory allocator in order to detect memory leaks and test out-of-memory conditions.

 ### How does it affect compile times?